yaniv-golan/YAWT/README.md

 # YAWT (Yet Another Whisper-based Transcriber)

-YAWT is an audio transcription tool that leverages OpenAI's Whisper model to provide accurate and efficient audio-to-text conversion.
-With built-in speaker diarization using PyAnnote and support for multiple upload services, YAWT is designed to cater to diverse transcription needs with ease.
+YAWT is an audio transcription tool that utilizes OpenAI's Whisper model for efficient audio-to-text conversion.
+It incorporates speaker diarization using PyAnnote and supports multiple upload services, enabling flexible transcription workflows.

 ## Table of Contents